OpenSesame/engineering-blog/content/blog/battle-for-the-frontend-react-vs-angular-vs-svelte/index.md

 ### React

+When React was released

 ### Angular

 ### Svelte

-One of the newest players in the frontend landscape, Svelte has taken the world by storm
+One of the newest players in the frontend landscape, [Svelte](https://svelte.dev) has taken the frontend by storm.
+Unlike Angular and React, Svelte offloads as much work as possible from the browser into a compile step during the build process.
+It also avoids the use of a virtual DOM in favor of surgical DOM updates when state changes.

+Like React, Svelte isn't "batteries included" out of the box, but, they do have [SvelteKit](https://kit.svelte.dev/) which is built as a framework around Svelte.
+It includes server-side rendering, hot module reloading, filesystem routing, and more and is intended as the defacto Svelte solution.

 ## TLDR